 Analysis: Luckin Coffee could become the world’s largest coffee chain in 2027

 The Chinese coffee giant opened more new stores last year than most of its rivals could dream of.
-It could soon become the world’s largest – but will that be enough to achieve global domination?
+It could soon become the world’s largest by outlets, but size isn’t everything – here’s why

 A Luckin Coffee store in China | Photo credit: Zhang Ziyu

 The Chinese coffee giant opened more new stores last year than most of its rivals could dream of.
-It could soon become the world’s largest, but that doesn’t guarantee global domination – here’s why
+It could soon become the world’s largest by outlets, but size isn’t everything – here’s why

 In a coffee industry that has changed immeasurably over the last three decades, there has at least been one constant: Starbucks as the largest coffee chain in the world.